ODINcommons/Rhymes/README.md

 Misinformation travels faster than reflection.
 We're building Rhymes to:

-- Protect language from weaponization
+- Protect language from weaponisation
 - Support public thinkers, educators, and builders
 - Teach young people to hear and speak with care
 - Create tools for collective memory and media literacy